gsa-tts-archived/document-extractor-poc/docs/adrs/0004-document-ids.md

 We need to be able to have a unique ID that follows a work session with a file.
-That is, from the moment a file is uploaded, we ought to be able to reference that file, its data, the results, etc. when we make a RESTful API call using that Document ID.
+That is, from the moment a file is uploaded, we ought to be able to reference that file, its data, the results, etc. when we make a ReSTful API call using that document ID.

 ## Decision